Bell, California: Early history

-The area comprising the present-day City of Bell has a Native American history dating back thousands of years.
 The Gabrieliño Indians migrated to the place now called Bell in 500 B.C.
 Spaniards have been living in this area of California since the mid-18th century.
 Among the early Spanish settlers was one of California's first families, the Lugos.

 While stationed at Mission San Antonio de Padua near Salinas, California, Francisco Lugo's first California son, Antonio María Lugo was born in 1775, who would become Don Antonio María Lugo, Spanish aristocrat and soldier, who settled on 30,000 acres of land that encompasses the present-day City of Bell.
 In 1810, the king of Spain formally granted the land to Lugo as a reward for his military service and the acreage became known as Rancho San Antonio.
-Lugo later became the mayor of Los Angeles from 1816 to 1819.

 The grant was confirmed by the Mexican governor in 1838.
 By 1865, the Lugo family's fortune had dwindled and most of the Rancho was sold for less than a dollar per acre.
 The Lugo family did manage to retain its home, built about 1810, which is the now oldest house in Los Angeles County.
 The original adobe house was on Gage Avenue.

 Between 1870 and 1890, settlers arrived to the area and among those was the city's founder.
-In 1876, the pioneer residents for whom the city is named, James George Bell and his wife Susan Abia Hollenbeck Bell, and their two children, Maude Elizabeth and Alphonzo Sr. moved from Los Angeles where they lived for a short period with Susan's brother, John Hollenbeck, in their Victorian style home — the Bell House, now a historic landmark located at 4401 East Gage Avenue.
+In 1876, the pioneer residents for whom the city is named, James George Bell and his wife Susan Abia Hollenbeck Bell, and their two children, Maude Elizabeth and Alphonzo Sr. moved from Los Angeles where they lived for a short period with Susan's brother, John Hollenbeck, in their Victorian style home – the Bell House, now a historic landmark located at 4401 East Gage Avenue.
 On April 6, 2000, the Bell House was dedicated as a California State Historical Resource.